Motorcycle Accident FAQ

 A motorcycle accident can turn your life upside-down in seconds.
 It only takes one negligent driver to cause an accident – one who was speeding, driving recklessly or was distracted.
 You’re left injured and are suddenly faced with rising medical expenses.
 You deserve financial compensation for the damages you’ve suffered.

 The attorneys at Romanow Law Group know the impact an injury from a motorcycle accident can have.
 We know you have a lot of questions about what happens next, and we’re here to help you with the answers.
-Our firm build strong cases and fight insurance companies to help you recover the compensation you deserve.
+Our firm builds strong cases and fight insurance companies to help you recover the compensation you deserve.

 - Do I need to see a doctor if I feel OK?